Athletics at the 2012 Summer Olympics – Women's long jump

 The women's long jump competition at the 2012 Summer Olympics in London, United Kingdom, was held at the Olympic Stadium on 7–8 August.
+The winning margin was 5 cm.

-Only three barely made the auto qualifying mark.
+Only three barely made the auto-qualifying mark.
 Brittney Reese struggled with fouls and finally made a mark on her final attempt.
 Karin Melis Mey originally qualified for the final, but was pulled after a positive drug test.

 In the final Ineta Radēviča took the first round lead with a 6.88, while Yelena Sokolova settled into second place.
 Brittney Reese, who has won every major championship since 2009, fouled her first attempt.
 In the second round, Reese hit to board cleanly, jumping 7.12.
 Three jumps later, Sokolova came close with a 7.07.
 Reese continued to struggle with three more foul jumps, her only other legal jump would have placed her eighth.
 Her one jump continued her string of championships.
 Sokolova had another attempt sufficient to get the silver, but could not challenge Reese for gold.
 Janay DeLoach spent the competition in fifth place until her fifth jump, when she bettered Radevica by a centimeter.
 Radevica had two more attempts, but couldn't improve, giving DeLoach the bronze.